developmentseed/geokit-doc-seed/app/posts/s2-cli/2-1-operations/2-1-1-bbox-to-featurecollection/index.md

 ---
-title: Bbox to feature collection
+title: Bbox to FeatureCollection
 date: 2012-09-28
 layout: post.html
 ---

-- Applicable for *bbox extent in minX, minY, maxX, maxY order*
-- Convert the bounding box to an geojson file, the geojson file contains the area delimited by the bounding box
+- Converts a bounding box to FeatureCollection.

-#### Return:
+##### Return:

-**Geojson file** - it contains the area delimited by the bounding box.
+**Geojson file** - it contains the given bounding box as polygon.

 ### Command line: